-REFERENCE TO THE CORPORATE GOVERNANCE REPORT / COMMENTS

-I. GENERAL PROVISIONS

-General Principle: Corporate Governance should promote and enhance the performance of companies, as well as of the capital markets, and strengthen the trust of investors, employees and the general public in the quality and transparency of management and supervision, as well as in the sustained development of the companies

-1.1.
-Company's relationship with investors and disclosure

-Principle: Companies, in particular its directors, should treat shareholders and other investors equitably, namely by ensuring mechanisms and procedures are in place for the suitable management and disclosure of information.
+Corporate Governance Code Assessment Reference to the Corporate Governance Report /Comments l.
+General provisions markets, Principle: Corporate Governance should promote and enhance and strengthen the trust of investors, employees and the gene ion, as well as in the sustained development of the companies 1.1.
+Company's relationship with investors and disclo sure Principle : Companies, in particular its directors, should treat shareholders and other investors equitably, namely by ensuring mechanisms and procedures are in place for the suitable management l.1.1.

-1.1.1.
 The Company should establish mechanisms to ensure, in a suitable and rigorous form, the production, management and timely disclosure of information to its governing bodies, shareholders, investors and other stakeholders, financial analysts, and to the markets in general.

-Part I, chapters 7.1.2. ss.
+Adopted Part I, chapters 7.1.2. ss.
 II.18 and III.38 and 7.1.3. ss.
-III 54, III.55 and IV.56

-1.2.
-Diversity in the composition and functioning of the company's governing bodies

-Principle I.2.A: Companies ensure diversity in the composition of its governing bodies, and the adoption of requirements based on individual merit, in the appointment procedures that are exclusively within the powers of the shareholders.

-Principle 1.2.B: Companies should be provided with clear and transparent decision structures and ensure a maximum effectiveness of the functioning of their governing bodies and commissions.

-Principle 1.2.C: ACompanies ensure that the functioning of their bodies and committees is duly recorded, namely in minutes, which allow to know only the direction of the decisions taken, but also their grounds and the opinions expressed by their members

-1.2.1.
-Companies should establish standards and requirements Adopted regarding the profile of new members of their governing bodies, which are suitable according to the roles to be carried out.
+III 54, III.55 and IV.56 1.2.
+Diversity in the composition and functioning of the he company's governing bodies Principle 1.2.A: Companies ensure diversity in the adoption of requirements based on individual mer exclusively within the powers of the shareholders. rit, in the appo of its governing bodies, and the intment procedures that are Principle 1.2.B : Companies should be provided wire ensure a maximum effectiveness of the functioning ith clear and tr Principle 1.2.C : Companies ensure that the function recorded, namely in minutes, which allow to know their grounds and the opinions expressed by their w only the dire I.2.1.
+Companies should establish standards and requirements regarding the profile of new members of their governing bodies, which are suitable according to the roles to be carried out.
 Besides individual attributes (such as competence, independence, integrity, availability, and experience), these profiles should take into consideration general diversity requirements, with particular attention to gender diversity, which may contribute to a better performance of the governing body and to the balance of its composition.

-Part I, chapter 7.1.2. s.
-II.16, II.27, II.29 and Part II, chapter 3
+Adopted Part I, chapter 7.1.2. s.
+II.16, II.27, II.29 and Part II, chapter 3 1.2.2.
+The company's managing and supervisory boards, as well as their committees, should have internal regulations - namely regulating the performance of their duties, their Chairmanship, periodicity of meetings, their functioning and the duties of their members - disclose in full on the company's website, and detailed minutes of the meetings of each of these bodies should be carried out.
+Adopted Part 1, chapter 7.1.2. ss.
+II.22, II.27, II.29, III.34 and chapters 7.1.3, s.
+V.61 and 7.1.4. s.
+II.67 I.2.3.
+The compositionand the number of annual meetings of the managing and supervisory bodies, as well as of their committees, should be disclosed on the company's website.
+Adopted Part 1 chapter 7.1.2. ss.
+II.23, III.35 and chapter 7.1.4. s.
+II.67